rafaelsampaio/ao-demo/README.md

 **READ** the instructions before trying the commands.

-If you come across any errors, make sure you have read and followed the instructions, in the order they appeard.
+If you come across any errors, make sure you have read and followed the instructions, in the order they appeared.

 ## Technology